Get Help Today(877) 648-4288

 Medical Professionals, Mental Health, And Opioids

 Opioid abuse has been a public health concern for years.
-Much of the Opioid epidemic occurs from patients who suffered major bodily injuries and needed strong medications like Methadone, Codeine, pharmaceutical Fentanyl, Vicodin, OxyContin, and Morphine to recover.
+Much of the Opioid epidemic started with patients who suffered major bodily injuries and were prescribed strong medications like Methadone, Codeine, pharmaceutical Fentanyl, Vicodin, OxyContin, and Morphine to recover.
 Eventually, they begin to develop a tolerance to the drug and seek out stronger alternatives.
 This tolerance has resulted in patients seeking extremely deadly Opioids like Fentanyl, Heroin, Carfentanil, Gray Death, and Black Tar Heroin.
 Unfortunately, millions of Americans began to abuse Opioids due to their ability to provide euphoria.
 The American Medical Association cites 3% to 19% of people who take prescription medications become addicted.
 Furthermore, 45% of people battling a Heroin addiction transitioned from prescription medications.

 Individuals who work in the medical field suffer unique and high amounts of stress.
 Constantly caring for sick or dying patients can induce feelings of depression, anxiety, burn out, and fatigue.
 Having the responsibility to provide exceptional assistance to sick patients, along with comforting family members, makes for challenging days at work.
 Furthermore, doing so under stressful circumstances adds more pressure to the equation.
 With the rise of COVID-19, medical professionals have had changes in their mental health.
 Spikes in depression, anxiety, insomnia, and isolation have also affected nurses and doctors providing care to patients.
 As a result, medical professionals have had to cope with troubling emotions in a variety of ways—some of which are not healthy.